 - On the controls tap on the three dots (options)

-- Click the second button (graphic of a person running)
+- Click the second option (graphic of a person running)

 - Drag the slider to choose a playback speed